Rudolf Mentzel: Military service

 In the Schutzstaffel (SS), Mentzel attained the rank of Oberführer (Senior Colonel).

 After war

 After World War II, Mentzel was interned by the American occupation forces for three years.
 His release was, in part, brought about by the affidavit provided by Walther Gerlach, at Mentzel’s request in a letter dated December 6, 1948.
 These exoneration attestations were accepted only from those who had been through the denazification process in Germany and had had no affiliation with the NSDAP.
-Mentzel, as a science policy maker, had sided with the pragmatists in promoting scientific efficiency, rather than with the politically motivate party ideologues.Document 121 Walther Gerlach: Affidavit on Rudolf Mentzel [December 13, 1948], translation printed in Hentschel and Hentschel, 1996, 403-406.
-The original source is found in the papers of Walther Gerlach held by the Deutsches Museum in Munich.
+Mentzel, as a science policy maker, had sided with the pragmatists in promoting scientific efficiency, rather than with the politically motivate party ideologues.